Skip to main content

 Blue-collar equity is still real equity

 You don't need a $700,000 home for HECM to matter.
-A Fort Worth homeowner with a paid-off $330,000 home and a Social Security check can access $130,000–$160,000+ in proceeds.
+A Fort Worth homeowner with a paid-off $330,000 home and a Social Security check might access roughly $115,000–$170,000 in proceeds, depending on their age and current rates.
 That's enough to eliminate a remaining mortgage, cover years of rising property taxes, or build a growing safety net — all from a home you earned on a working salary.

 Weatherford and Granbury expand the market